spuder/esphome-f150/README.md

 ## Problem

 The range of the remote start on a 2014 F150 is abysmal.
 I often have to walk outside my house just to get the remote start to work.
+(Even with a fresh battery in the keyfob)

 ![before](docs/before-diagram.png)